ocotillo/handbook/appendices/computer_setup/computer_setup.md

 # Instrument computer setup guide

-The setup process for the instrument control computers is automated (to the extent possible) by scripts in the [`setup/`](https://github.com/magao-x/MagAOX/tree/master/setup) folder of [magao-x/MagAOX](https://github.com/magao-x/MagAOX).
+The setup process for the instrument computers (ICC, RTC, AOC) is automated (to the extent possible) by scripts in the [`setup/`](https://github.com/magao-x/MagAOX/tree/master/setup) folder of [magao-x/MagAOX](https://github.com/magao-x/MagAOX).

 Unfortunately, not _everything_ can be automated when real hardware is involved.
 To set up a new instrument computer, follow the steps below.
 Once the BIOS and OS are setup, you can [run the provisioning scripts](#run-provisioning-scripts).